dcampanini/Action_Classification_of_People/README.md

 # Action Classification of People

 This is the project of my second internship, at the Computer Vision Laboratory of the University of Chile.
-In this work, I wrote the code to use the action classification system developed by Georgia Gkioxari et al. in the paper "R-CNNs for Pose Estimation and Action Detection."
+In this work, I developed the code to use the action classification system that Georgia Gkioxari et al. proposed in the paper "R-CNNs for Pose Estimation and Action Detection."

 # Description of the system for action detection